Trust Charlotte Termite Inspection and Removal

 There is no substitute for a professional termite inspection.
 At Carolina Pest, our trained professional technicians have the equipment, knowledge, and years of experience to recognize the signs of termite activity.
 They then determine which termite treatment is right for you, your home, and your family.
-Carolina Pest Management can protect your Carolina home from termites, but only if you act and call for a termite inspection.
+Carolina Pest Management can protect your Carolina home from termites, but only if you act.
+Contact us online or call 704-283-1527 for a termite inspection.

-Inspect: A technician will need to inspect both the exterior and interior of your home to accurately detect any signs of termites.
+A termite technician will need to inspect both the exterior and interior of your home to accurately detect any signs of termites.

-Treatment: We will install a safe green pest control solution, the Sentricon Termite Colony Elimination System, around your property.
+We will install a safe green termite control solution, the Sentricon Termite Colony Elimination System, around your property.

 How to Identify a Termite Infestation